CMarik/hello-world/README.md

 # hello-world
-First repository in GitHub
+First repository in GitHub:
-A bit about myself
+A bit about myself,
-updated info
+updated info,
 Learning GitHub